Accenture/mercury/ROADMAP.md

 Upcoming language packs are Node.js and Go.

-To enable PolyGlot development, you can run the "language-connector" service application as a "side-car" so that language packs can use a very thin pipe to connect to the platform-core and let the side-car to do the heavy lifting.
+To enable PolyGlot development, you can run the "language-connector" service application as a "side-car" so that language packs can use a very thin pipe to connect to the platform-core and the side-car will do the heavy lifting.

 Each language pack would provide the following functionality:
 - In-memory event stream for private functions